-The Arts Council provides financial support and creative guidance to classrooms within Gaston County Public Schools for the creation of projects which demonstrate the integration of arts and science, arts and technology, arts and engineering, and/or arts and math (STEAM).
+Since 2015, Gaston Arts Council has provided over $5,000 in financial support to classrooms within Gaston County Public Schools for the creation of projects which demonstrate the integration of arts and science, arts and technology, arts and engineering, and/or arts and math (STEAM).

 The art teachers connect with their colleagues in the science, technology, engineering and/or math departments to plan the project and then work with the students to create and implement the project.
 The projects are meant to create cross collaboration among departments to incorporate the arts to enhance the students’ grasp of their existing coursework in subjects like and related to science, technology, engineering and math as well as factor in the effective use of creativity.
 It is encouraged that the STEAM focused projects, for the upper grades, relate to workforce readiness.
+Some of the completed projects included: Recycled Art Garden, Art Movements: Mechanical Sculpture, Kinetic Sculpture and The Art of Force & Motion Roller Coaster.
 Click to view the Grant application guidelines.